There are a number of common spinal conditions that are related to the development of bone spurs, including osteoarthritis and spinal stenosis.

 Osteoarthritis can cause stiffness and lower back pain that is usually worse in the morning, gets better after moving around, and then gets worse again toward the end of the day.

-- For more in-depth information, see: Osteoarthritis Information on Arthritis-health.com
+- For more in-depth information, read all about Osteoarthritis on Arthritis-health.com

 The most common root cause of cervical and lumbar osteoarthritis is a genetic predisposition.
 Patients may typically develop symptoms of osteoarthritis in their mid 40s to early 50s.
 Men are more likely to develop arthritic related symptoms earlier in life, however, postmenopausal women with stiffening spines (accelerated bone spur formation) rapidly approach men in incidence and severity of osteoarthritis.